GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/_details.md

 The Bray-Curtis dissimilarity will be maximised at a value of 1 when the measurements in each band are completely different.
 Conversely, the value of the dissimilarity will be small where each band observation is similar to the geomedian of that band.

-As with the other MADs, the BCMAD is found by taking the median of all the Bray-Curtis dissimilarities from 'N' timesteps.
-For GeoMAD, 'p=10'.
+As with the other MADs, the BCMAD is found by taking the median of all the Bray-Curtis dissimilarities from $N$ timesteps.
+For GeoMAD, $p=10$.

 $$
 \begin{align*}